jjvanzon/Circular-Language-Spec/broader-view/semantic-modeling/extensive-classification-with-interfaces.md

 Extensive classification through interfaces is about automatic definition of interfaces, as well as manual definition of interfaces.
 (Consider the imaginary group-by-source interfaces, which could be suggestions for interfaces to form.).

-Perhaps there will be other ways interfaces will be automatically defined.
+Perhaps there might be other ways interfaces might be automatically defined.
 Such as mutuality of commands creates mutuality of interfaces.

 A grouping symbol based on what a dependent object uses.
 The interface organization is a little bit automatic that way.
 If you do not have an interface organization, then you can still see what the various clients are using and perhaps for the overview you may use an interface organization after all.